voiio/voiio.github.io/team_structure.md

 ### OKR

-_ORK = Objective Key Result_
+_OKR = Objective Key Result_

 We use OKRs as a bidirectional communication, with goal alignment in the form of objectives and impactful delivery in form of key results.
 They must be agreed upon by both the team and manager.

-ORKs are communicated within the company to identify synergies or conflicts of interest.
+OKRs are communicated within the company to identify synergies or conflicts of interest.

 #### Objectives